anurag0058/money/Readme.md

 📁 `IMS_Postman_Collection.json`

 Steps:
-1. Import into Postman
+Import the provided collection postman_collection.json

-2. Register & login to get token
+Register a new user or login with existing credentials

-3. Use token as `Bearer <token>` in Authorization header
+Use the JWT token from login in the Authorization header:

 ---